From embarking on Caribbean vacations to hosting backyard barbecues for your friends, there are plenty of ways to spend a buck this summer.

 Summer is a great time to start a hobby — or resurrect an old one from childhood.
 Maybe you’ve always wanted to learn how to sew or crochet.
 You can buy craft items online — or at those garage sales — and start working on a project for less.

-Spending money on beer at the bar every weekend is a good way to blow your budget.
-Instead, invest in a home-brewing kit and start learning how to make your own suds at home.
+If you enjoy drinking beer on the weekends, invest in a home-brewing kit and start learning how to make your own suds at home.
 These kits cost as little as $50 and can save you a lot of cash on drinks and tips.

 Learning a new instrument can be a source of tremendous pride and accomplishment.
 Online tutorials can get you started, and you might discover a talent you didn’t even know you had.